 - Talk about censorship.
 Share articles from current events about censorship and lead a discussion with your students.
 We discussed this news story as an example.

 Creating a Safe Classroom

 Ultimately if you create a safe space in your classroom where students trust you and you trust them and if you have a positive rapport with your students, you will have less issues.
 In the Facebook live, I share one example of a student who was having some issues with the Hindu sculpture we were looking at in class.
 She could have gotten offended and gone to her parents or admin or something, but she felt safe and comfortable enough to pull me aside and discuss her reservations with me.

 Next Week: Cultural Appropriation and Teaching Non-Western Cultures

 This Tuesday, May 2, 2017, at 8pm CST, we’ll cover how to sensitively teach art from other cultures.
 Join me next week and every week on Facebook to talk about teaching and learning from works of art.
 Have a topic idea?
 Send it my way, and join my e-mail list for updates.
-See you on Tuesday on The Art Curator for Kids Facebook Page (be sure to click like so the video pops up in your feed!)!
+See you on Tuesday on Art Class Curator Facebook Page (be sure to click like so the video pops up in your feed!)!